microsoft/vscode-docs/docs/nodejs/working-with-javascript.md

 One of the key features of TypeScript is the ability to use the latest JavaScript language features, and emit code that can execute in JavaScript runtimes that don't yet understand those newer features.
 With JavaScript using the same language service, it too can now take advantage of this same feature.

 The TypeScript compiler `tsc` can down-level compile JavaScript files from ES6 to another language level.
-Configure the `jsconfig.json` with the desired options and then use the –p argument to make `tsc` use your `jsconfig.json` file, e.g. `tsc -p jsconfig.json` to down-level compile.
+Configure the `jsconfig.json` with the desired options and then use the –p argument to make `tsc` use your `jsconfig.json` file, for example `tsc -p jsconfig.json` to down-level compile.

 Read more about the compiler options for down level compilation [here](/docs/languages/jsconfig.md#down-level-compilation-with-typescript-compiler).